-Persons applying for graduate study in the Department of School, Community and Rehabilitation Counseling at Jackson State University must have earned a bachelor's degree from a four-year college.
+Persons applying for graduate study in the Department of Counseling, Rehabilitation and Psychometric Services at Jackson State University must have earned a bachelor's degree from a four-year college.
 Applicants must be admitted to both the Division of Graduate Studies and the Counseling Program.
 The Counseling Program has the following admission requirements in addition to the Division of Graduate Studies requirements.
 1) A minimum cumulative GPA of 3.00 for regular admission at the undergraduate level.
 2) A score on the GRE within the last five years, sent directly to the department.
 3) Interview, resume and a personal statement.
 4) Three letters of recommendations sent directly to the department.
 5) Applicants will only be accepted for Summer and Fall enrollment.

-The Department of School, Community and Rehabilitation Counseling at Jackson State University accepts and reviews applications for admission once a year.
+The Department of Counseling, Rehabilitation and Psychometric Services at Jackson State University accepts and reviews applications for admission once a year.
 The deadline for all counseling applications are March 1st for fall admission.

-The applicant's packet will be reviewed by the School of Graduate Studies and the Admissions Committee of the Department of School, Community and Rehabilitation Counseling.
+The applicant's packet will be reviewed by the School of Graduate Studies and the Admissions Committee of the Department.
 Applicants with greatest potential will be invited to participate in a pre-admission interview with departmental faculty.
 The admissions decision at the department level is based on the recommendation of the Admissions Committee, other Departmental faculty, and the chairperson.